Kirogi development is still in its early stages. While already usable, the project has not issued a stable release yet.

 flatpak remote-add --if-not-exists kdeapps --from https://distribute.kde.org/kdeapps.flatpakrepo flatpak install kdeapps org.kde.kirogi

-Nightly Android APKs are available here and soon via KDE’s experimental F-Droid repository.
+Nightly APKs for Android 5.0+ are available here and soon via KDE’s experimental F-Droid repository.

 You can browse (and find